 Located amongst the Great Barrier Reef National Marine Park and nestled amongst popular diving and snorkelling sites around the islands, this unique attraction is bound to appeal to adventurers, marine enthusiasts and art lovers alike.

 The Whitsundays are a spectacular place to visit.
-With their stunning scenery, turquoise waters, beautiful stretches of beach and world-class sailing conditions it's hard to imagine a more perfect place to take a holiday.
-Add to that the opportunity to be able to sail the Whitsunday Islands on your yacht and diving or snorkelling to view artwork off your boat and you’ve got yourself a bucket list item!
+With their stunning scenery, turquoise waters, beautiful stretches of beach and world-class sailing conditions, it’s hard to imagine a more perfect place to take a holiday.
+Add to that the opportunity to sail the Whitsunday Islands on a charter yacht and diving or snorkelling to view artwork off your boat, and you’ve got yourself a bucket list item!

 Designed and delivered by Reef Ecologic and involving community consultation and government funding, the Ngaro Marine Sculpture is showcasing six submerged sculptures from Australian artists.

 Perhaps the most intriguing aspect of the underwater sculptures is that in time, the reef will merge with the artwork creating an ever-evolving and changing artwork.
 You can come back time and time again and the same sculpture looking completely different as it responds to the marine environment.

 “As the underwater form matures, visitors snorkelling and diving the site will see a sculpture festooned with a myriad of coral species, tentacles encrusted with soft and hard corals, marine animals sheltering in and peeking from small holes.” - Artist Jessa Lloyd

 “Migration on the Mantras” Image Credit: Phill Gordon, Riptide Creative